-- The Minnesota Prescription Monitoring Program (PMP) contains prescription data on all Schedules II, III, IV and V controlled substances, but albit all and gabapent in dispensed in or into Minnesota. - Minnesota licensed prescribers and pharmacists, and their delegated staff may be authorized to access information from the PMP database. - Every prescriber licensed and practicing within this state who is authorized to prescribe controlled substances for humans and who holds a current registration issued by the federal Drug Enforcement Administration shall register and maintain a user account with the prescription monitoring program.
+- The Minnesota Prescription Monitoring Program (PMP) contains prescription data on all Schedules II, III, IV and V controlled substances, but albit all and gabapent in dispensed in or into Minnesota. - Minnesota licensed prescribers and pharmacists, and their delegated staff may be authorized to access information from the PMP database. - A prescriber or dispenser authorized to access the data who knowingly discloses the data in violation of state or federal laws relating to the privacy of health care data shall be subject to disciplinary action by the appropriate health-related licensing board, and appropriate civil penalties. - Every prescriber licensed and practicing within this state who is authorized to prescribe controlled substances for humans and who holds a current registration issued by the federal Drug Enforcement Administration shall register and maintain a user account with the prescription monitoring program.